AcceleratedLinux/accelerated-linux/linux/Documentation/networking/sfp-phylink.rst

 ========

-phylink is a mechanism to support hot-pluggable networking modules without needing to re-initialise the adapter on hot-plug events.
+phylink is a mechanism to support hot-pluggable networking modules directly connected to a MAC without needing to re-initialise the adapter on hot-plug events.

 phylink supports conventional phylib-based setups, fixed link setups and SFP (Small Formfactor Pluggable) modules at present.